 Most modern airplane LSA are built to strict airworthiness standards.
 If maintained and pre-flighted properly as every pilot is trained, there is very little chance of a mechanical malfunction.
 In fact, very few accidents occur because of mechanical failure.
 It must be noted that some home builts, experimentals and/or the old ultralights are not as airworthy and should be looked at by qualified personnel before flying.

 Most airplane LSA are safer than regular airplanes because there is a ballistic parachute system installed.
 This greatly increases the safety above and beyond regular airplanes.
-If there is a serious mechanical failure or weather related situation, or the pilot simply becomes incapaciated, the emergency parachute can be deployed and the aircraft and occupants float safely down to earth.
+If there is a serious mechanical failure or weather-related situation, or the pilot simply becomes incapacitated, the emergency parachute can be deployed and the aircraft and occupants float safely down to earth.